 - Excellent organizational abilities

 These qualities are thought to be the most crucial by leaders all across the world, according to research.
 And leadership theories aid in illuminating how leaders use and cultivate these qualities.Leadership theories have recently been more codified, which makes them simpler to comprehend, discuss, and evaluate in practice.

-What is a leadership theory?A leadership theory describes how and why certain individuals become leaders.
-The focus is on the characteristics and behaviours that people can adopt to enhance their leadership ability.
+What is a Leadership Theory?A leadership theory describes how and why certain individuals become leaders.
+The focus is on the characteristics and behaviors that people can adopt to enhance their leadership ability.
 According to leaders, strong ethics and high moral standards are essential qualities of a good leader.

 1. The Transactional Theory or Management Theory

 Well during Industrial Revolution, this transactional theory was developed to boost company productivity.
 It is a leadership approach that emphasizes the value of hierarchy for enhancing organizational effectiveness.
 These managers place high importance on structure and utilize their authority to enforce rules to inspire staff to perform at their best.
 In accordance with this philosophy, workers are rewarded for achieving their given objectives.
 The concept also presupposes that workers must comply with managerial directives.

 Managers whopractice transactional leadership keep an eye on their staff, making sure they are rewarded for reaching milestones and disciplined when they fall short.
 These executives, however, do not serve as a trigger for a company's expansion.
 Instead, they concentrate on upholding the organization's policies and standards to ensure that everything goes as planned.

 Leaders Who Practice Transactional Leadership:

 - Favor standardized processes and regulations

 - Emphasis on one's own interests